divyanksharma864/Advance-Computer-Architecture-2024_2025-/README.md

 B) Correlating Branch Predictors: solve the exercises on slides 46, 50, 51.

 Generate a single pdf containing all your answers, and turn it in..

+Assignment 4: Dynamic Scheduling

+One exercises:

+A) Perform scheduling for architecture #5 of the scheduling exercise.  (see file: 4_SchedulingExerciseWithArch5.pdf).
+As usual, show the exact schedule, and the exact forwarding paths used, and compute the resulting CPI.